The Information Complexity of Learning Tasks, their Structure and their Distance: Complexity of a Learning Task

 where $L_\D(p) = \sum_{i=1}^N - \log p(y_i | x_i)$ is the empirical classification (cross-entropy) loss, and the minimum is over all possible computable probability distributions $p(y|x)$ of the label $y$ given the input $x$.
 By $K(p)$ we denote the Kolmogorov complexity of the distribution $p(y|x)$. \end{definition}

 At first sight, $C(\D)$ appears similar to a conditioned version of the two-part code in \cite[Appendix II]{vereshchagin2004kolmogorov}:

 where $\y = \langle y_1, \dotsc, y_N \rangle$ and $\x = \langle x_1, \dotsc, x_N \rangle$ are strings obtained by concatenating all labels and inputs of $\D$, respectively.
 In \Cref{prop:deterministic-complexity}.1, we recall that $C_K(\D)$ coincides with the conditional Kolmogorov complexity $K(\y|\x)$ of the string $\y$ given $\x$.
 Instead, in \cref{eq:complexity} we only consider factorized distributions $p(y|x) = \prod_i p(y_i|x_i)$.
 This has major consequences for determining the complexity of a task: The distribution $p(\y|\x)$ minimizing \cref{eq:vereshchagin-complexity} does not need to encode in $p$ all task-relevant information, as it can, at test time, extract any missing information from the training set $\x$ (cf.\ \Cref{prop:deterministic-complexity}.3).
 Hence, $K(p)$ in \cref{eq:vereshchagin-complexity} alone would not be a valid measure of complexity.
 Instead, the distribution $p(y|x)$ minimizing \cref{eq:complexity} can only access a single datum $x$ at test time; hence, all structure in the dataset has to be encoded in $p$.
+In other words, the solution of \cref{eq:vereshchagin-complexity} does not need to capture the structure in ${\cal D}$, and therefore its complexity is not reflective of the complexity of the task.
+On the other hand, the solution of \cref{eq:complexity} is forced to capture the structure in the data.

-Moreover note that, unlike $C_K(\D)$, $C(\D)$ is invariant to permutations of the dataset.
+Also note that, unlike $C_K(\D)$, $C(\D)$ is invariant to permutations of the dataset.
 Suppose that a dataset $\D$ for a binary classification task is ordered so that all negative samples $\D_-$ precede the positive samples $\D_+$.
 Then we would have $C_K(\D) \leq \log |\D_-| + \log |\D_+|$ regardless of the complexity of the task, as it suffices to encode the number of negative and positive samples to reproduce the string $\y$ exactly.
 However, we show in \Cref{prop:deterministic-complexity}.3 that making $p(\y|\x)$ permutation invariant does not yield a sensible measure of complexity of a task.
 To address permutation invariance, \cite{lidata} proposes the following definition, which uses deterministic functions rather than probability distributions:

 The following proposition compares these definitions of complexity.

 \begin{proposition}[Measures of complexity] Up to an additive term which does not depend on the dataset $\D$, we have: \begin{enumerate}[1.] \item $K(\y|\x) = C_K(\D)$. \item $C_K(\pi(\D)) \leq C(\D)$ for any permutation $\pi(\D)$ of $\D$. \item For every $C > 0$, there is a dataset $\D$ such that $C(\D) \geq C$ and $C_K(\pi(\D)) = O(1)$ for any permutation $\pi(\D)$.
 Therefore, $C(\D)$ is not simply the (average) complexity $C_K(\pi(\D))$ of encoding some permutation of $\D$. \item When $C_\tdet(\D)$ is defined, \ie, if there is a function $f \colon \X \to \Y$ such that $f(x_i)=y_i$ for each $(x_i,y_i) \in \D$, then we have $C(\D) \leq C_\tdet(\D)$.
 In addition, $C(\D) = C_\tdet(\D)$ if we have an oracle that provides a bijective map $\set{x_1, \ldots, x_N} \to \set{1, \ldots, N}$. \end{enumerate} \end{proposition}